 Week 0:Tomorrow I go!

-I know my first two stops.
+I knew my first two stops.

-First to say good bye to my dad.
-It’s going to be tough, he struggles to remember who I am at the best of times.
-I feel guilt for leaving, but again I could be gone a day or a year he wouldn’t really know the difference, dementia has it’s perks…Sarcasm aside, he wrote me a poem in 2019 just before we noticed the insidious effects of his disease, this is how it goes:
+First, I said goodbye to my dad.
+It was going to be tough; he struggled to remember who I was at the best of times.
+I felt guilt for leaving, but again, I could have been gone a day or a year and he wouldn’t really have known the difference—dementia has its perks… Sarcasm aside, he wrote me a poem in 2019 just before we noticed the insidious effects of his disease.
+This is how it went:

 My Son must leave this life,